 Licenses and Certificates:

-- Prefer that the candidate has passed the most current NCAA Coaches Certification Test, however it can be administered and must be passed once on campus.
+Driver's License; Prefer that candidate has passed the most current NCAA Coaches Certification Test, however, it can be administered (and must be passed) once on campus

 Special Instructions to Applicants: